 Withdrawal From Seroquel

-If a person becomes addicted to Seroquel and stops the drug suddenly, they may develop suicidal thoughts and other adverse side effects.
+If people become addicted to Seroquel and stop the drug suddenly, they may develop suicidal thoughts and other adverse side effects.

 Seroquel withdrawal symptoms may include: